TinoStu/TinoStu.github.io/_posts/2025-05-14-disable-outlook-classic-feature.md

 If you still have users within your organisation who are yet to migrate to 'New' Outlook, you may want to consider disabling this Outlook (Classic) option.

 Outlook (Classic) (by default) allows users to 'Accept' meeting/event invites without sending a response.
-In a time where work-from-home (WFH) is more prevalent, this is a feature that can lead to some unnecessary confusion/uncertainty for planning commissons when preparing for in-real-life (IRL) events.
+In a time where work-from-home is more prevalent, this is a feature that can lead to some unnecessary confusion/uncertainty for planning commissons when preparing for in-real-life events.

 Your organisations HR department or Sports & Social club may thank you for aiding them in gathering more realistic numbers when planning for the next Work Social or Christmas party!